'What are you Learning?'

 So, this post is about how learning shows up in different ways and what I've noticed since I got asked this question.

-Languages
+Exploring Languages

+In both cases, I'm talking about conversations in homes and communities, not the touristy spots.
 I don't think I'll be jumping on Duolingo anytime soon, but I might be more intentional on future trips.

 I've got a list, and I might be ready to commit to something new.
 I have a feeling that by the time I get to my dedicated learning block, this new activity will find me rather than the other way around.